Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Contingencies**

 * On death: revives you if positive HP at the end of the spell. that latter part is kind of op, maybe make it a serene mutator that lets you heal at 0 hp?
+* Prevent infinite loops (on tele, blink) in some way

 **Functions**